MohamedKhedr700/core-gate/README.md

 }
 ```

-The event class must implement `GateInterface` interface.
+The gate class must implement `GateInterface` interface.

-The event class must extend `Gate` class.
+The gate class must extend `Gate` class.

-The event class must define `ACTIONS` constant, which is the gate methods that will be defined with the `Illuminate\Support\Facades\Gate` class.
+The gate class must define `ACTIONS` constant, which is the gate methods that will be defined with the `Illuminate\Support\Facades\Gate` class.

-Now, let's define our gate first method `show`.
+Now, let's define our gate first method.

 ``` php
 <?php